tpavan/HSBC_Assignment/README.md

 How to run suite:
 1. Execute CucumberRunner.class which pick up the feature and run the associated the java step defination
-2. To run through maven run mvn test commend
+2. To run through maven run mvn test commend from project root directory